Change of circumstances while receiving Parenting Payment

 - you do not have to lodge a tax return

 Doing the right thing is easy:

-- tell us about any changes to your circumstances within 14 days
+- tell us about any changes to your circumstances within 14 days, and

-- regularly check that your information is up to date through your myGov account
+- regularly check that your information is up to date in your Centrelink online account through myGov

 It is never too late to report a change.
 By telling us about any changes today, we can help make sure you receive the correct payment.

-If you have received payments you are not eligible for, you may have to repay the amount plus a recovery fee may also be applied.
+If you have received payments you're not eligible for, you may have to repay the amount plus a recovery fee may also be applied.
 Having to repay a debt may be difficult but choosing not to tell us when your circumstances change could lead to far more serious consequences.